nw2190/CppGPs/README.md

 </p>

-An additional plot is provided for the two dimensional case (i.e. when `inputDim=2` in the `main.cpp` file) illustrating the predictive uncertainty of the model; this plot corresponds to a slice of the predictive mean, along with the plus/minus one, two, and three standard deviations and associated training data points:
+For the two dimensional case (i.e. when `inputDim=2` in the `main.cpp` file), an additional figure illustrating the predictive uncertainty of the model is provided; this plot corresponds to a slice of the predictive mean, along with the plus/minus one, two, and three standard deviations and associated training data points:

-In addition to the predictive means, a separate figure illustrating the predictive uncertainty is provided:

 <p align="center">
   <img width="90%" alt="Example plot of the predictive uncertainty" src="utils/predictive_uncertainty.png" style="margin: auto;">